Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$

 where we used $\lim_{\epsilon\rightarrow 0}J_{H,\epsilon}^\beta(\bar\gamma_\cdot) = J_{H}^\beta(\bar\gamma_\cdot)$, see Proposition~\ref{prop_preuve_continuite_integrale_avec_v_moins_un} below.
 Optimising on $H\in\C$ then yields the desired upper bound under Assumption~\eqref{assumption_continuity}:

-In the present case, however, Assumption~\eqref{assumption_continuity} is false: the functional $J^\beta_{H,\epsilon}$ is not continuous at $\bar\gamma_\cdot$ for every $H,\epsilon$ without further assumptions on this trajectory.
-This can be seen by taking a constant, small enough $H$ and a large $T$, in which case the dominating contribution in the expression~\eqref{eq_def_J_H_epsilon_zeta} of $J_{H,\epsilon}^\beta(\bar\gamma_\cdot)$ comes from the following pole term:
+In full generality, however, Assumption~\eqref{assumption_continuity} is false: the functional $J^\beta_{H,\epsilon}$ is not continuous at $\bar\gamma_\cdot$ for every $H,\epsilon$ without further assumptions on $\bar\gamma_\cdot$.
+This can be seen by taking a uniform in space and time, small enough $H$ and a large $T$, in which case the dominating contribution in the expression~\eqref{eq_def_J_H_epsilon_zeta} of $J_{H,\epsilon}^\beta(\bar\gamma_\cdot)$ comes from the following pole term:

-One can check that $L_k,R_k$ are not continuous functionals on $\e$ (this is discussed in Lemma~\ref{lemm_continuite_poles}).
-The motion of the poles is thus responsible for a lack of continuity of $J_{H,\epsilon}^\beta$ on $E([0,T],\e)$, preventing Assumption~\eqref{assumption_continuity} from being true without further conditions on $\bar\gamma_\cdot$.
+One can check that $L_k,R_k$ are not continuous functionals on $\e$ (this is discussed in Lemma~\ref{lemm_w_k}).
+The motion of the poles is thus responsible for a lack of continuity of $J_{H,\epsilon}^\beta$ on $E([0,T],\e)$, preventing Assumption~\eqref{assumption_continuity} from being true in general.
 The fact that the functionals $J_{H,\epsilon}^\beta$ are not continuous is a notable difference from the large deviations for the SSEP with reservoirs, where continuity does hold \cite{Bertini2003}.\\

-For Assumption~\eqref{assumption_continuity}, and thus the upper bound~\eqref{eq_upper_bound_nice_traj_2} to hold, we therefore impose a further condition on the poles of $\bar\gamma$, namely:
+For Assumption~\eqref{assumption_continuity} and thus the upper bound~\eqref{eq_upper_bound_nice_traj_2} to hold, we therefore impose a further condition on the poles of $\bar\gamma_\cdot$, namely: